Minimal Subsampled Rank-1 Lattices for Multivariate Approximation with Optimal Convergence Rate: Numerical results

 in dimensions $d=2$ and $d=5$.
 The 2-dimensional example is depicted in \Cref{fig:2dplots} (left).
 This function was considered in \cite{BKUV17, KUV19, BKPU22} and we know that $f\in H_{d,3/2-\varepsilon,\bm\gamma}(\mathds T^d)$ for $\varepsilon>0$ and $\gamma_{\mathfrak u}=1$ for all $\mathfrak u\subseteq\{1,\dots,d\}$.

 For the approximation we chose product weights with parameters

 The result for dimensions $d=2$ and $d=5$ are depicted in \Cref{fig:kink_E}.

 We start by evaluating the 2-dimensional example, hoping to observe the theoretical convergence rate.
-All rates displayed in the legend were estimated by fitting the last ten data points. \begin{itemize} \item[\scalebox{1.2}{$\bullet$:}] For $(n, \sqrt[4]{\mathcal S_n(\bm z)})$ we expect a decay rate arbitrarily close to $1/2$ according to \Cref{Skorobov}.
+All rates displayed in the legend were estimated by fitting the last ten data points.
+For the methods using subsampled lattices, we have seen in \Cref{cor} that the logarithm is negligible in the asymptotic regime, but as every computation will be in the preasymptotic regime, we opted for fitting the rate to $|J|/\log|J|$ instead of $|J|$ itself, which is closer to \Cref{koroboverror}. \begin{itemize} \item[\scalebox{1.2}{$\bullet$:}] For $(n, \sqrt[4]{\mathcal S_n(\bm z)})$ we expect a decay rate arbitrarily close to $1/2$ according to \Cref{Skorobov}.
 The numerics yield a rate of $0.47$ affirming this behavior.

 \item[{$\blacktriangledown$},{\scalebox{0.7}{\rotatebox{45}{$\blacksquare$}}}:] The classical lattice algorithm and the least squares method using the full lattice differ only by a factor of two in the radius of their frequencies.
 According to \Cref{classicalbound} they behave at least as well as $(n, \sqrt[4]{\mathcal S_n(\bm z)})$ with a rate of $1/2$.
 In fact, the same rate of $0.7$ is observed in both methods and they only differ in the corresponding constant.
 The better than expected rate can be explained by these methods ``picking up'' the smoothness.
 Since the smoothness does not affect the shape of the frequency index set, the method for higher smoothness is the same.
 In our case we have smoothness $3/2-\varepsilon$, of which half is ``picked up''.
 That it is only half is intuitively explained by full lattices only achieving half the optimal order of convergence, cf.\ \cite{BKUV17}.